hpluska/APCompSciPrinciples/labs/WebDev/BoxModel/README.md

-# Selectors
+# Box Model

 ## Introduction
-In this lab you will apply CSS selectors to style pages
+In this lab you will learn about the box model and how the associated properties can be applied to style HTML content.
+Then, you will follow step-by-step instructions to fix a fictional restaurant's website.
+All of the HTML and most of the CSS is intact, however, the box model properties have yet to be set.

 ## Your Tasks

-- [ ] Locate the "Selectors" lab guide [Selectors.pdf](Selectors.pdf)
+- [ ] Locate the "BoxModel" lab guide [BoxModel.pdf](BoxModel.pdf)

 - [ ] Complete the group portion of the lab as instructed